 Continuing Professional Development (CPD) is an ongoing process of learning through planning and reflection, through which professionals maintain and develop their expertise.
 This section explains RTPI policy on CPD.
-All members of the RTPI (apart from student members, affiliate members and retired members) make a commitment through the Code of Professional Conduct to maintain and develop their expertise through CPD.
+All members of the RTPI (apart from student members, affiliate members and retired members) make a commitment through our Code of Professional Conduct to maintain and develop their expertise through CPD.

 The RTPI's definition of CPD is 'the systematic maintenance, improvement and broadening of knowledge and skill and the development of personal qualities necessary for the execution of professional and technical duties throughout the practitioners working life'.

 CPD gives you the opportunity to assess your professional priorities for your own career development.
 CPD is not just formal courses or qualifications but can also include a wide variety of activities including research, workbased learning and online learning.
 The RTPI provides a number of sources of CPD.

 A fundamental element of CPD is the time you take to plan and reflect on your learning.
 This is a powerful tool which helps you to learn more from your CPD activities.

 As an RTPI member you are required to:

 - Annually spend time preparing a professional development plan (PDP) identifying your development needs for the next 2 years;

 - Undertake and record a minimum of 50 hours of CPD activity in each 2 year period;